Muhammad-Mirazul-Hasan-Rafee/volunteer-client/README.md

 ## Environment

-Create a `.env` file at the project root with your own values:
+A `.env` file at the project root supplies the Firebase credentials:

 ```env
 VITE_FIREBASE_API_KEY=